 - Preheat oven to 375º.
 Line a baking sheet with parchment paper.

-- On lightly floured surface, roll puff pastry round to ¼ inch surface (mine was pretty much there right out of the package).
+- On a lightly floured surface, roll puff pastry round to ¼ inch thickness (mine was pretty much there right out of the package).
 Cut the cheese in half horizontally...and place one half, cut side up on the middle of the puff pastry.
 Top with half the apples.
-Set the other half, cut side down, over the apples and arrange the remaining apples in a decorative spiral on top.
+Set the other half, cut side down, over the apples, and arrange the remaining apples in a decorative spiral on top.

 - Bake till pastry is golden, about 40-45 minutes.
-Let rest 5 minutes before removing to serving dish.
+Let rest for 5 minutes before removing to a serving dish.
 Serve with crackers.